bahmutov/cypress-select-tests/README.md

 ## Mocha-like selection

-[Mocha](https://mochajs.org/) has `--fgrep` and `--grep` CLI arguments to select spec files and tests to run.
+[Mocha](https://mochajs.org/) has `--fgrep`, `--grep` and `--invert` CLI arguments to select spec files and tests to run.
 This package provides imitation using strings.
 In your `cypress/plugins/index.js` use:

 ```js
 const selectTestsWithGrep = require('cypress-select-tests/grep')